-March Wednesday 20th 2019 : 7pm at Hungarian Cultural Centre : London
+March Wednesday 20th 2019 : Hungarian Cultural Centre : London

 László Krasznahorkai has produced an iconoclastic and utterly unique body of work throughout the 20th and 21st century.
-This event, the first in a new literary series, celebrates the idiosyncratic Hungarian novelist through brand new commissions of contemporary artists, writers and musicians, who will respond to Krasznahorkai - his novels, ideas & life - with new performances, recitations and reading.
+This event celebrated the idiosyncratic Hungarian novelist through brand new commissions of contemporary artists, writers and musicians, who responded to Krasznahorkai - his novels, ideas & life - with new performances, recitations and readings.

-The event will feature Eley Williams, David Spittle, Mischa Foster Poole, Karen Sandhu, Benedict Taylor, Christian Patracchini, SJ Fowler & Stephen Watts.
+The event featured Eley Williams, David Spittle, Mischa Foster Poole, Karen Sandhu, Benedict Taylor, Christian Patracchini, SJ Fowler & Stephen Watts.

 Supported by http://www.london.balassiintezet.hu/